Does Molina Healthcare Insurance Cover Substance Abuse Treatment?

 Individuals who are disabled or over 65 and have low incomes can qualify for both Medicaid and Medicare programs.

-What Determines the Amount of Health Plan Coverage?
+What Determines the Amount of Molina Healthcare Insurance Plan Coverage?

 There are always determining factors on whether or not treatment for substance use disorders is covered even under government assistance programs.
 These considerations include whether or not the facility participates with the insurance program in question.
 Facilities that do not accept certain types of insurance, such as government-assisted insurance programs, should not be considered for use by individuals who have these policies.